bron322/HungerDash/README.md

 ## Features

--User-friendly Interface: Intuitive design for a smooth and enjoyable user experience.
+-User-friendly Interface: Intuitive design for a smooth and enjoyable user experience. <br>
--Diverse Menu: Explore a wide range of dishes from different cuisines.
+-Diverse Menu: Explore a wide range of dishes from different cuisines. <br>
--Order Tracking: Track the status of your order in real-time.
+-Order Tracking: Track the status of your order in real-time. <br>

 ## Getting Started